clemenssielaff/notf/pynotf/docs/logic.md

 Then we introduced *partial Operations*, which offered an easy way to construct an entire pipeline in a single Circuit element.
 Instead of having n-Operators daisy-chained together, you could now have a single Operator that produces the same result (and more efficiently so, at least in a compiled language).
 While this did not influence the question of ownership, it did result in Circuits with far fewer Operators.
 Suddenly it became feasible to burden the user with keeping track of an entire pipeline of Operators, something we considered before but ultimately deemed as too involved.

 Next, we started designing the *Scene* and its *Nodes*.
-Nodes own a set of Receivers (called *Slots*) and Emitters.
+Nodes own a set of Receivers (called *Interops*) and Emitters.
 Since the life time of a Node varies from the entire duration of the session down to less than a second, we had to consider the fact that Receivers would regularly outlive Nodes with Emitters upstream.
 Up to then, this meant that the downstream Receiver would keep a part of the Node alive, or even the entire Node, depending on how Nodes were designed.
 This was counter to the idea that Nodes should appear as a unit and also disappear as one.
 The second version of the Receiver design therefore did not own *any* references to the Emitters they were connected to.
 If an Emitter went out of scope, the Receiver would receive a completed or failure message and that was that.
 The Emitters in turn did not own their Receivers either.
 If a Receiver dropped, the Emitter would simply remove it and carry on.
 This moved the responsibility of ownership entirely outside the Circuit.
 <br> Let's call this the *external ownership* approach.

 Eventually we realized that if Node Emitters would always finish when the Node was removed, and all Receivers were guaranteed to disconnect from a finished Emitter, the *reverse ownership* approach would still work and it would be generalizable, since a finished (either completed or failed) Emitter will never emit again.
 There is no reason to keep it around.
 With both models feasible, we had to settle on one.